 The Office of the State Chief Information Officer (OCIO) oversees IT strategic vision and planning, policy, enterprise architecture and project approval and oversight, with the goal of improving quality and efficiency of government operations.
-Within the OCIO there were two file-transfer challenges that urgently needed solving.
+There were two file-transfer challenges within the OCIO that urgently needed solving.

 - Secure sensitive data both in transit and at rest

 - Use automated file routing for on-time delivery to the correct destination, and provide easy access to the CIO

 - Provide end-to-end visibility into all file transfers